Is Pet Insurance Worth It

 Tips for finding the best pet insurance

 The question, “Is pet insurance worth it?” begs the question of how often will you be able to use your coverage?
 If you own a dog, then the best time is when they are still a puppy.
-This is because most pet insurance providers offer better rates for puppies because they have good odds of growing up to be healthy and strong pets.
+Most pet insurance providers offer better rates for puppies because they have good odds of growing up to be healthy pets.

 The same goes for cats – just make sure you have the papers to prove it if your plan covers hereditary conditions.